-The mission of the University of Southern Maine Athletic Training Program is to deliver a comprehensive learning experience that will prepare students to excel as entry-level athletic trainers and productive professionals.
-This program specializes in providing an incremental clinical examination model, emphasis in causal injury treatment, and an abundance of active learning opportunities.
-The program exposes students to a variety of health care settings, practitioners, and patient populations.
-The Program is committed to ensure instruction is evidence supported and competency acquisition and mastery of proficiencies are assessed using quality instruments.
+The mission of the University of Southern Maine Athletic Training Program is to deliver a comprehensive learning experience that will prepare students to excel as entry-level athletic trainers and productive professionals in a variety of clinical settings.
+This program specializes in providing an incremental clinical examination model, emphasis in causal injury management, and abundance of active learning opportunities.
+The program is committed to ensure the education is evidence supported and competency acquisition and mastery of proficiencies, as determined by the athletic training governing bodies, are assessed using quality instruments.

 Goal 1: Provide students with an optimal classroom experience.

-1) Apply an incremental clinical examination model which will effectively instruct the student in the ability to evaluate injuries or illnesses.
+1) Apply an incremental clinical examination model which effectively instructs the student in the ability to evaluate injuries or illnesses.

 2) Repetitively employ circumstances that demand communication and documentation skills.